-Penal Code section 817 addresses the procedures to be used when a peace officer submits a declaration of probable cause to obtain a warrant of arrest before criminal charges are filed.1 These warrants are sometimes called Ramey warrants, referring to People v.
+Penal Code section 817 addresses the procedures to be used when a peace officer submits a declaration of probable cause to obtain a warrant of arrest before criminal charges are filed.2 These warrants are sometimes called Ramey warrants, referring to People v.
 Ramey (1976) 16 Cal.3d 263.
 (Goodwin v.
 Superior Court (2001) 90 Cal.App.4th 215, 218.)
 Penal Code section 817 requires the peace officer to submit a sworn statement made in writing in support of the warrant of probable cause.
 (Pen.
 Code, § 817(b).)
 As an alternative under Penal Code section 817(c)(2), the magistrate may take an oral statement under oath if the oral oath is made using telephone and facsimile transmission equipment, or made using telephone and electronic mail, and the following conditions are met:

 - (A) The oath is made during a telephone conversation with the magistrate, after which the declarant shall sign his or her declaration in support of the warrant of probable cause for arrest.
 The declarant's signature shall be in the form of a digital signature or electronic signature if electronic mail or computer server is used for transmission to the magistrate.
 The proposed warrant and all supporting declarations and attachments shall then be transmitted to the magistrate utilizing facsimile transmission equipment, electronic mail, or computer server. - (B) The magistrate shall confirm with the declarant the receipt of the warrant and the supporting declarations and attachments.
-The magistrate shall verify that all the pages sent have been received, that all pages are legible, and that the declarant's signature, digital signature, or electronic signature is acknowledged as genuine. - (C) If the magistrate decides to issue the warrant, [2] he or she shall:
+The magistrate shall verify that all the pages sent have been received, that all pages are legible, and that the declarant's signature, digital signature, or electronic signature is acknowledged as genuine.

-1 Penal Code section 817 does not apply to bench warrants or warrants for arrest that are sought via a criminal complaint.
+2 Penal Code section 817 does not apply to bench warrants or warrants for arrest that are sought via a criminal complaint.
 (Pen.
-Code, § 817(b); see also id., §§ 740, 813.)
+Code, § 817(b); see id. at §§ 740, 813.)